Keri Ataumbi: Career

-Ataumbi's paintings are mixed-media abstracts which often are focused on the opposing beauty and irony of her environment.
-For example, on a study trip in 2000 to Indonesia, she worked on a series featuring a crumbling wall in Bali, rather than painting the lush surroundings of the island.
+Ataumbi's paintings are mixed-media abstracts that often focus on the opposing beauty and irony of her environment.
+For example, on a 2000 study trip to Indonesia, she worked on a series featuring a crumbling wall in Bali, rather than painting the island's lush surroundings.
 While she was in Bali, she studied casting techniques with Nyoman Partha to improve her fabrication skills.
-Her sculptural choices also challenge viewer's perceptions that she must use traditional and accepted Native icons and motifs to be a Native artist.
-One such sculpture, a Lucite table featuring cast iron legs from a mold of Ataumbi's arms, challenges the notion of stereotyping the work of Native artist, while another, featuring 12" Pillsbury Doughboys explores the parallels between iconic objects and the objectifying depiction of Native people in popular culture.
+Her sculptural choices also challenge viewers' perceptions that she must use traditional and accepted Native icons and motifs to be a Native artist.
+One such sculpture, a Lucite table featuring cast iron legs from a mold of Ataumbi's arms, challenges the notion of stereotyping the work of Native artists; another, featuring 12" Pillsbury Doughboys, explores the parallels between iconic objects and the objectifying depiction of Native people in popular culture.
 Another piece, more traditional, which she created for the Heard Museum is a buckskin-lined silver handbag, decorated with gold and diamond stars to represent the Kiowa Big Dipper legend.

-Ataumbi's jewelry work typically starts with a theme and then she creates a series of related pieces.
+Ataumbi's jewelry work typically starts with a theme, and then she creates a series of related pieces.
 For example, in her Insect Series, pieces focused on bees, beetles, damsel flies, water bugs, and yellow jackets.
-She does not strictly produce pieces with native motifs, believing that contemporary native jewelry does not have to reflect stereotypical design.
+She does not strictly produce pieces featuring native motifs, believing that contemporary native jewelry need not reflect stereotypical design.
 Instead, her pieces often explore the connections and disconnections of value systems.
-In indigenous cultures, items of value included things like elk teeth, or feathers, whereas the broader culture focuses on metals and gems.
+In indigenous cultures, items of value included elk teeth and feathers, whereas the broader culture focuses on metals and gems.
 Ataumbi utilizes materials from both cultural perspectives in her work.
-Though gold is one of her favorite mediums, she also works with silver and platinum combining metals with gemstones, buffalo horn, buckskin or porcupine quills.
-Her approach is artistic; rather than meticulous attention to stone setting, she combines textures like rose-cut and brilliant-cut diamonds for their artistic effect.
-She is interested in mixing materials that combines elements "we as indigenous people hold valuable (elk teeth, buffalo, feathers, etc.) with elements considered valuable in the popular culture (diamonds, high-carat gold, precious stones, etc.).
+Though gold is one of her favorite mediums, she also works with silver and platinum, combining metals with gemstones, buffalo horn, buckskin or porcupine quills.
+Her approach is artistic; rather than meticulous attention to stone setting, she combines textures such as rose-cut and brilliant-cut diamonds for their artistic effect.
+She is interested in mixing materials that combine elements "we as indigenous people hold valuable (elk teeth, buffalo, feathers, etc.) with elements considered valuable in the popular culture (diamonds, high-carat gold, precious stones, etc.).
 There is a beauty that happens in combining different value systems through material that is inclusive.